Location Analytics Privacy Information

 Requirement 11.2/11.3 – Perform Regular Audits and Penetration Testing

-Cisco Meraki datacenters undergo thorough quarterly scans and daily penetration testing by McAfee SECURE, an Approved Scanning Vendor (ASV).
+Cisco Meraki datacenters undergo thorough quarterly scans and daily penetration testing by Qualys, an Approved Scanning Vendor (ASV).
 Cisco Meraki is verified to be free of vulnerabilities such as injection flaws, cross-site scripting, misconfiguration, and insecure session management.
 Cisco Meraki datacenters are SSAE16 / SAS70 type II certified and hardened against physical and network intrustion.
 These procedures exceed the scanning and penetration testing requirements of requirement 11.2 and 11.3, respectively.

 Requirement 11.1/11.4 – Detect Unauthorized Access